ddfisher/lancer-stoplight-initiative/README.md

 ### Phase 7: Final Features
 1. Allow GMs to double-click on a mech to start their turn.
 2. Allow GMs to drag mechs to and from "already acted" to modify whether or not they've gone this combat round.
+3. There's a lot of excess vertical space that's not being used.
+Can we make this not a normal window and instead give it a small drag handle to be repositioned?

 ## Technical Architecture